Introduction.

 What is ok or not ok?

-On our computer we have a virus scanner program that scans all emails and files for known viruses, EtherCatch works the same way.
+Our computer has a virus scanner programme that scans all emails and files for known viruses, EtherCatch works the same way.
 You subscribe to different patches, which you can choose to apply manually or automatically.
 If EtherCatch finds something in the traffic that matches, it raises an alarm or shuts down completely, depending on how it is configured.

 How do I move forward?